6TH-8TH GRADE COMMUNITY PROGRAM

 Empathy, Teamwork, Patience, Listening, Focus, Hard Work, Awareness, Confidence, Discipline, Personal Responsibility, Body Control, Problem Solving... the list goes on!

-A 15% sibling discount is available (full price for first child and 15% off additional children) - contact us for a personal discount code.
+A 15% sibling discount is available (full price for first child and 15% off additional children)

-Any students entering class after our Monday, October 1 class will be given a chorus role in our musical and will be given a monologue for our scene night (but can join at a prorated rate of $16/class) up to October 15.
+Students entering class after our Monday September 23rd class will be given a chorus role in our musical and will be given a monologue for scene night (but can join at a prorated rate of $18/class) up to October 7.

-REFUNDS: We do not offer refunds after the show is cast (approx October 15).
-We can offer a refund up to casting time minus a $50 materials fee + $16 per class prorated.
+REFUNDS: We can refund minus a $65 admin fee up to the first day of class.
+We do not offer refunds after the show is cast (approx October 7).
+We can offer a refund up to casting time minus a $65 materials fee + $18 per class prorated.